The Eastern Division of the National Ski Patrol

 • OEC Module of the Senior Program (OEC Module Senior Evaluation)

-• Aid room management module
+• Aid Room Management module

 • Four additional electives from Senior elective list